-Food taken into the cell of single-celled protoctists such as Amoeba must be broken down into simple chemicals that can then be used.
-Organchies in the cells of your body that en wom out need to be destroyed.
-These jobs are the function of the lysiosomes.
-The word lysis, from which they get their name, means breaking down, Lysiosomes appear as dark, spherical bodies in the cytoplasm of most cells and they contain a powerful mis of digestive enzymes.
-They frequently lates with each other and with a membrane-bound they contain a powerful mis of digestive enzymes.
+Foot taken into the cell of single-celled protoctists such as Amoebc must be broken down into simple chemicals that can then be used.
+Organelles in the cells of your body that are worn out need to be destroyed.
+These jobs are the function of the lysosomes.
+The word lysis, from which they get their name, means 'breaking down' Lysosomes appear as dark, spherical bodies in the cytoplasm of most cells and they contain a powerful mix of digestive enzymes.
+They frequently fuse with each other and with a membrane-bound 81